briansmith/ring/README.md

 > Although BoringSSL is an open source project, it is not intended for general
 > use, as OpenSSL is.
 We don't recommend that third parties depend upon it.

+This project was originally shared on GitHub in 2015 as an experiment.
+It was put on crates.io shortly to help other people with their experiments.
+It is an experiment.

 Side Channels